Bladder weakness after birth

 Urinary incontinence describes any accidental or involuntary loss of urine from the bladder.
 Incontinence can range in severity from a small leak to a complete loss of bladder control.
 Thankfully, there are ways to improve and even cure urinary incontinence.
 Seeking help early is recommended.

 When you are pregnant, you produce hormones that stretch the muscles and tissues that support the bladder, the bowel and the uterus.
 This group of muscles and tissues is called the pelvic floor.

 When your baby moves down through your vagina to be born, your pelvic floor stretches and it remains stretched for some time.

 The combination of hormones and stretched muscles means the muscles that control your bladder are weakened.
-This can lead to your accidentally leakage urine.
+This can lead to an accidental leak of urine.

-It’s common for a new mother to accidentally leak urine when she laughs, sneezes, coughs or exercises.
+Some new mother may leak urine when they laugh, sneezes, coughs or exercises.
 This is known as stress incontinence.

 You are more likely to develop stress incontinence after birth if you:

 - have bladder or bowel problems before pregnancy – they are likely to get worse after the birth

 - have a long labour, especially a long second stage of labour

 - have a difficult delivery, such as needing stitches, tearing, or needing a vacuum cup or forceps during the delivery